danielf-souza/miners-hub/content/authors/anita-quas/_index.md

 ---
 # Display name
-title: Marco Guerzoni
+title: Anita Quas

 # Full name (for SEO)
-first_name: Marco
+first_name: Anita
-last_name: Guerzoni
+last_name: Quas

 # Username (this should match the folder name)
 authors:
-  - marco_guerzoni
+  - anita-quas

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Associate Professor at University of Milan - Biccoca
+role:  Associate Professor at University of Milan - Statale

 # Organizations/Affiliations
 organizations: